 Ask the selling agent whom you should be working closely with (or the listing agent if you do not work with one) for recent sales statistics of similar properties in the area.
-Nope, not a lazy printout showing every sale in the suburb over the past 6 months.

 There are many things to look out for when inspecting a home that’s beyond the scope of this guide.
 I would be more than happy to guide you along without any obligation.

 If the property is going on auction, you will need to obtain a copy of the auction agreement and send it on to your solicitor and mortgage broker (or bank) to get the respective solicitor’s and lender’s sign off.
 Note that just because you have a $800,000 mortgage pre-approval does not mean that you can buy any house up to $800,000.
 The bank needs to see the house and ensure that the house is good security for the amount it is lending.